normandy14/duoTerminal/doc/model.md

      |
      |  queryHashFromTable(self) -> None
      |      Method that converts the rows in the table in the database into a hashmap and assigns the value into a model class variable
      |
+     |  queryHashToTable(self, hashmap) -> None
+     |      Method that converts the entries in the hashmap into rows for the table in the database
+     |
+     |  recreateTable(self) -> None
+     |      Method that deletes and creates a new translation table in the database
+     |
+     |  saveDataToPersistentStorage(self) -> None
+     |
      |  setFlagHash(self, hashmap)
      |      Method that assigns the parameter hashmap to the flaghash variable